ttgump/EBtimecourse/README.md

    timepoint -  number of time points

-   replicate - number of replicates for each time point.
+   replicate - a vector of number of replicates for each time point.

    FDR - expected false discovery rate (default 0.1).